 For the pastry cream and strawberry tart filling:

-– 500 g strawberries (all varieties.
-Preferably Charlotte strawberries for their tartness)
+- 500 g strawberries (all varieties, preferably Charlotte for their tartness)

 - 40 cl milk